HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 The teachers generate learning pathways and prepare themselves in advance for many possibilities.
 They then offer initial experiences, which may be a provocation.
 They stand back to observe, act, and plan new resources in response to what occurs as children interact with the provocation.
 They are careful to preserve the children’s agency while following the knowledge.
 This view of curriculum ensures that the children remain engaged and motivated in their learning.
 They are the progenitors of parts of the action and will have a personal interest in the group action.

-The wonderful saying from Reggio Emilia that encapsulates this is, ‘Nothing without Joy’.
+A wonderful saying from Reggio Emilia that encapsulates this is, 'Nothing without Joy.'

 How is progettazione linked with neuroscience?

-In neuroscience, we see that doing and thinking about things yourself is much more effective than watching others do it.
+In neuroscience, we observe that engaging in an activity oneself is more effective than merely observing others doing it.
 Imitation is one level of thinking.
-But when children enact the learning, they deepen, personalise, and gain new competencies.
+However, when children enact the learning, they deepen their understanding, personalise it, and gain new competencies.

 When children plan their actions, they develop a sense of agency that is not present if everything is prepared or done for them.
 When they are actively engaged, their emotional tone is positive.
-They may even enter a state of flow, where they become rather than do the task (Steven, 2021).
+They may even enter a state of flow, where they become immersed in the task rather than merely doing it (Steven, 2021).

 The agency is affected by emotions.
-When there is an emotion of enjoyment or excitement, the impulse is strong and prone to firing neurons to make connections and send things into long-term memory.
-Individual agency, intrinsic motivation, and personal action are excellent new learning drivers.
+When an emotion of enjoyment or excitement is present, the impulse is strong and prompts neurons to form connections and store information in long-term memory.
+Individual agency, intrinsic motivation, and personal action are excellent drivers of new learning.

 According to Barry and Tony Buzan, some circumstances encourage learning and memory: